Selecting an Arborist for Your Trees

 - Written Proposals.
 Be sure to get the scope of the work in writing.
 This helps to make ensure the expectations and limits are spelled out to avoid miscommunication.

 As you review all the factors in your buying decision, please keep the above list in mind when it comes to the health and well-being of your trees.
-When you call Wachtel regarding your trees, you will find each of these pre-qualifications are met or even exceeded!
+When you contact Wachtel regarding your trees, you will find each of these pre-qualifications are met or even exceeded!